asrtools/asrdata/README.md

 library(ASRdata)
 ```

-ASRdata uses `lazydata` which means the datasets are avaialable once the package is loaded.
+ASRdata uses `lazydata` which means the datasets are available once the package is loaded.
 In other words, there is no need to call `data()` to access them.
 For example, to see
 the first rows of the apple dataset, one can call: